HB-4668

 Plain Language

-At least once per year, large developers must hire a reputable third-party auditor to assess (1) compliance with the developer's own safety and security protocol, (2) any instances where the protocol was too vague to determine compliance, and (3) any potential violations of the truthfulness, publication, and redaction requirements in Section 7.
-The developer must grant the auditor access to all act-related materials and any other materials reasonably necessary.
-The audit team must include at least one corporate compliance expert and one technical AI safety expert.
-The completed report must be conspicuously published within 90 days of completion, subject to the same redaction rules as other published documents under the act.
+At least once per year, large developers must retain a reputable third-party auditor to assess: (1) whether the developer complied with its own safety and security protocol and document any noncompliance, (2) whether the protocol was stated clearly enough to determine compliance, and (3) whether the developer made false or misleading statements or violated publication/redaction requirements.
+The auditor must include at least one individual with corporate compliance expertise and one with technical expertise in foundation model safety.
+The developer must grant the auditor full access to all materials produced under the act and any other reasonably necessary materials.
+The audit report must be publicly published within 90 days of completion (subject to the redaction procedures in section 7(3)-(4)).

 Statutory Text